deathcrafter/PluginHotInput/README.md

 Rainmeter plugin for raw input support.

 # Disclaimer:
 This is a plugin meant for advanced users.
-You'd most probably need a script, PSRM or lua to work with it.
-The example uses a lua script to create a minimal text field.
+You'd most probably need a script, [PowershellRM](https://github.com/khanhas/PowershellRM) or [Lua](https://docs.rainmeter.net/manual/lua-scripting/) to work with it.
+The example uses a Lua script to create a minimal text field.
 But you are limited to your imagination.

 For any suggestions, changes, or additions, open an [issue](https://github.com/deathcrafter/PluginHotInput/issues).